 The application now displays content from your Sample Project.

-You can also set the project ID manuallyOpens in a new window in the app settings.
+You can also set the project ID manuallyOpens in a new window.

 Now, let's explore the Sample Project and update its content so that you can see the changes reflected in your locally running application.